peter-ty-luk/peter-ty-luk.github.io/README.md

 List all your projects under your github page (i.e. https://<username>.github.io/) The page is written in Angular and provided with search/filter tag function

-## Create angular app and deploy to your github website
+## Create angular app and deploy to your github page
 ```bash
 # create new angular project
 ng new <project-name>